thijsbrentjens/geoserver/src/community/tjs/extension/README.txt

 Example data for TJS
 ====================

-If the sample data of Geoserver is available (most notable the states of the USA data), you could try the TJS by following these steps:
+If the sample data of Geoserver is available (most notably the states of the USA data), you could try the TJS by following these steps:

 1) add the directory "gmxtjs" to the geoserver data-dir.
-This directory contains an example confirguration for the states layer as TJS SpatialFramework
+This directory contains an example configruration for the states layer as TJS SpatialFramework
 2) (re)start geoserver

 After reloading, the TJS should be available.